 However, do you know that automatic welding has been around for a few decades now?
-In practice, welding is not only done by the hand of the welder, but there’s actually a machine that capable to weld just fine without the need of welder.
+In practice, welding is not only done by the hand of the welder but there’s actually a machine that capable of weld just fine without the need for a welder.
 You know what I’m talking about if you ever heard the name Submerged Arc Welding (SAW in short).
 Don’t worry if you haven’t, just finish this article and you’ll learn the wonder of Submerged Arc Welding.

 Submerged Arc Welding Definition

 Both the filler wire and the flux is continuously fed to the arc, as the welding machine progressively move forward along the weld path.
 The flux is in the form of grain and looks like ordinary sand.
 It’s made of a mixture of various ingredients namely lime, silica, manganese oxide, calcium fluoride, and other compounds.

-Where it is impossible to weld in any other position but flat, while in some extent it can also be applied for a fillet weld.
+Where it is impossible to weld in any other position but flat, while to some extent it can also be applied for a fillet weld.
 More to that, welding with SAW can be very hot, it has greater heat input compared to stick welding due to its relatively greater welding parameter.
 The heat produced from the arc cannot escape like in stick welding, because the arc is submerged in a flux that acts as an isolator.

 Submerged Arc Welding Equipment

-Submerged Arc Welding machine is its own machine that consisted of few important parts.
-Basic SAW machine looks like the diagram in figure 3.
-Just like in every welding machine, especially arc welding machine, there’s a transformer that generates the required welding current and voltage from your regular electric outlet.
+Submerged Arc Welding machine is its own machine that consisted of a few important parts.
+The Basic SAW machine looks like the diagram in figure 3.
+Just like in every welding machine, especially the arc welding machine, there’s a transformer that generates the required welding current and voltage from your regular electric outlet.
 Most of the time this transformer and its control panel are mostly digital and look pretty advanced.

 Similar to wire feeder in GMAW and FCAW, the difference is, in SAW the diameter of filler wire is thicker than in GMAW or FCAW.
 The flux hopper is there to contain the granulated flux and feed it continuously to the weld pool.
-The unused flux, which is the top of the weld pool (the one that does not melt), will be recovered manually or by some vacuuming device similar to unfused flux recovery tube in figure 3.
+The unused flux, which is the top of the weld pool (the one that does not melt), will be recovered manually or by some vacuuming device similar to the unfused flux recovery tube in figure 3.
 Weld backing is applied sometimes to avoid burn through because of the continuous weld activity.

 SAW also come in stationary mode, where the workpiece moves instead of the machine.
-The stationary mode is applied in pipe joint while the traditional moving machine is mostly applied in plate joint.
+The stationary model is applied in the pipe joint while the traditional moving machine is mostly applied in the plate joint.
 The moving mode is guided with a railing that needs to be set for its straightness before welding starts.

 Besides the complication of handling granulated flux as it needs to be recovered and some other trouble in cleaning the slag, submerged arc welding is a fairly clean process, it doesn’t produce any spatter or sparks because the flux bed completely cover the weld pool, not allowing any spatter or spark to escape.

 Submerged arc welding is mainly used to weld thick material with long join.
-For example in the construction of ship hull, the longitudinal joint of pressure vessel and tank.
-It is also possible to join thick and large diameter of the pipe with a SAW.
+For example in the construction of the ship hull, the longitudinal joint of pressure vessel and tank.
+It is also possible to join a thick and large diameter of the pipe with a SAW.
 However, due to the process being very hot, its application limited only to material that does not really reactive towards heat.